coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/post.md

 $$

-At each offer $o_n$, there is a prior context $\vec{c}^{\,\text{prior}}_n \in \mathcal{C}^*$ representing the context available at decision time.
-This is some subsequence of all context received up to that point.
+At each offer $o_n$, there is a prior context $\vec{c}^{\,\text{prior}}_n \in \mathcal{C}^*$ which is some subsequence of all context received up to that point.

 Each offer requires binding an afforded port, and each binding produces the next offer.
 A port is afforded at $o_n$ when its affordance cone is non-empty: